abhayspawar/featexp/README.md

 ![Output1](demo/sample_outputs/days_employed.png)
 featexp bins a feature into equal population bins and shows the mean value of the dependent variable (target) in each bin.
 Here's how to read these plots:

-  1. The trend plot on left helps you understand the relationship between target and feature.
+  1. The trend plot on the left helps you understand the relationship between target and feature.
   2. Population distribution helps you make sure the feature is correct.
   3. Also, shows the number of trend direction changes and the correlation between train and test trend which can be used to identify noisy features.
 A high number of trend changes or low trend correlation implies high noise.

 Example of a noisy feature: Has low trend correlation